tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Just shoot the damn thing already!”
 The counselor shouted at me.

 “Ok!”
 I yelped nervously.
 I hastily nocked an arrow while in a cold sweat, hands shaking the whole time.
 The string left my wet fingers at such a violent speed, and the arrow soared majestically forward.
 But I had critically fumbled.
 The arrow completely missed the target, and landed with a dull thud.
 Some of the girls screamed, others cried.
 My arrow had pinned the head of a squirrel to a tree.
-Its body lay holding an acorn nearby.
+Its body still clutching an acorn nearby.

 For the briefest moment I thought I had seen something, just in the corner of my eye—past the scene of death.
 A dark shroud dissolving into the foliage.
 Of course, it easily could have been shadows of leaves dancing under the summer sun.
 But I didn’t get to ponder it for long.